 Lunchtime Sports Clubs

 Twice weekly running club occurs before school for any interested children and their families.
 There are also many lunchtime clubs and activities for students – some of these are initiated by passionate students and some by staff members.
-An example of the clubs and activities which are generally offered include – Lego Club, Library Club, Coding Club, Junior and Senior Dance Club, Choir and Gardening Club.
+An example of the clubs and activities which are generally offered include – Library Club, Lego Club, Junior Singing Club, Senior Choir and Gardening Club.
 Our indoor atrium area is also open every lunchtime for students who would like to read, play a board game, chat to an adult or do something creative.